newrelic/terraform-provider-newrelic/website/docs/guides/getting_started.html.markdown

 This command will output some information into your console regarding Terraform's execution plan.
 Running `terraform plan` is essentially a "dry run" and will not provision anything.
 We'll get to provisioning in the next steps.

-## Add an Alert Condition to an Alert Policy
+## Add an alert condition to an alert policy

-We started with a minimal configuration with an Alert Policy, but it doesn't contain any Alert Conditions.
-Let's add an Alert Condition to that policy which we'll associate the condition to an application.
+We started with a minimal configuration with an Alert Policy, but it doesn't contain any alert conditions.
+Let's add a NRQL alert condition to that policy which we'll associate the condition to an application.

 First, let's add a data source by adding a `data` block.
 This will store your application's information for Terraform to use.
 Terraform data sources operate like a `GET` request - they fetch the data of the resource that matches the criteria you provide, in the example below it's a New Relic application entity named "my-app".